|

 He has some education in Gaelic from the University of the Highlands and Islands,

 but no specific credentials on witches.
-The article briefly chronicles the witchcraft persecution
+The article mostly chronicles the persecution

 witchcraft: Witchcraft, Magic and Culture 1736-1951 and A People Bewitched: Witchcraft and Magic in 19th Century Somerset in

 1999.
-Although he does not believe in the actual witchcraft, he speaks of the social conditions in England and explains the occurrences of the witch hunts in England.
+He examines the wise-men and women and their social conditions in England and explains the occurrences of the witch hunts in England.
 His information is very well researched using primary and secondary source materials.
-He also includes a series of articles concerning witchcraft and also provides several useful links to other witchcraft-oriented sites.
+He also includes a series of articles concerning witchcraft, provides several useful links to other witchcraft-oriented sites,

 Gent first wrote a pamphlet on this hunt in 1982 to provide an analysis and understanding of the events of the Bideford trial in their wider social and historical context.
 Marianne